-A laboratory notebook is not just a simple notebook; it is a crucial legal document that never leaves the lab.
-Many research projects, such as the synthesis of naturally-occurring molecules, cannot be accomplished by a single researcher within a single year.
-The discoveries made must therefore be passed down in a way that the results can be reliably duplicated; that vehicle is the laboratory notebook.
-Research can be a competitive endeavor, with academic, industrial, or governmental groups often competing for limited economic resources.
-In a patent dispute, a well-annotated notebook can make the difference in winning or losing the case (and maybe your job).
-In fact, it is common practice for researchers to sign each page of a notebook to affirm it is legitimate.
+In chemical research, a laboratory notebook is not just a simple notebook, it is a viable legal document that never leaves the lab.
+Many research projects, such as the synthesis of complex naturally-occurring molecules, cannot be accomplished by a single researcher within a single year.
+As such, the discoveries made must be passed down in a way that the results can be reliably duplicated, and that vehicle is the laboratory notebook.
+Moreover, chemistry can be a competitive endeavor, with academic, industrial, or governmental groups often competing for limited economic resources.
+In a patent dispute, for example, a meticulously annotated notebook can make the difference in winning or losing the case (and maybe your job).
+As such, it is common practice for researchers to sign each page of a notebook to affirm it is legitimate.
 Obviously you will not invent any patents in this class, but you will learn the habits for properly maintaining a laboratory notebook.

-5B LAB NOTEBOOK FORMAT
+LAB NOTEBOOK FORMAT